 Keep in mind that a 50 wt. all-purpose thread is significantly different from a high quality 50 wt. cotton quilting thread.
 Both threads will sew well into garments or quilts.
 However, it is recommended that you choose a higher quality 50 wt. cotton thread for quilting projects.
 Higher quality 50 wt. threads offer a nice thin thread that won’t add a lot of bulk to seams when piecing a quilt.
 They are also ideal for machine quilting, appliqué, hand piecing, and hand appliqué.

 Over the last year, I have been slowly switching to high quality 50 wt. thread for most of my sewing projects.
 Below are two popular brands of high quality 50 wt. threads that will go the distance.

 40 Wt.
 Thread

 When I think of 40 wt. thread, I think of shiny embroidery thread.
-And, for the most part that’s what you would want for most machine embroidery projects.
-Occasionally, you may run into a 30 wt. embroidery thread that is a bit heavier than a 40 wt., but they aren’t as common.
+And, for the most part, that’s what you would want for most machine embroidery projects.
+Occasionally, you may run into a 30 wt. embroidery thread that is a bit heavier than a 40 wt., but it isn’t as common.

 Most 40 wt. threads are made from either rayon or polyester.
 It used to be that rayon was considered the better of the two because of its sheen and color choices.
 However, rayon has its drawbacks.
 It tends to easily break when sewing and doesn’t hold up well to everyday laundering conditions.

 Recently, great strides have been made with 40 wt. polyester thread for machine embroidery.
 Polyester threads can now match rayon threads for both sheen and color choice.
 It is now my thread of choice for machine embroidery.